General’s Shoulder Boards

 Army (Heer), Administrative, Special Careers

 General’s shoulder boards are seen in a wide array of differing construction in regards to size, materials used, and design techniques.
 Typically they were constructed of two, gold colored cords surrounding an inner silver colored cord.
 The cords formed four bends on each side plus a loop at the top for the button.
 There do, however, exist genuine WW2 specimens which have five bends (unfortunately for collectors, post war Germany commonly used these five bend Generals boards which makes vetting WW2 period boards a bit tricky).
 Early war boards were gold bullion with silver inner cords, both of which over time take on a dark tone.
+The amount of gold and silver content affected the degree to which it darkens with age, which is why some surviving examples still retain a brighter gold appearance.
 Later in the war different materials were used including celleon, or nylon in place of the bullion with aluminum taking the place of the silver.
-The underlay was typically cardboard covered with a felt like badge cloth.
+Even this celleon was produced in brite and matte versions with some of the later brite celleon looking very close to bullion in appearance.
+The underlay was typically a long tongue shaped cardboard which was covered with a red felt like badge cloth.
+On the top of the round edge of this cardboard (and between the cords and the cardboard) was a “U” shaped wire stiffener which helped the board retain shape and added rigidity.

-Another high quality brite bullion example typically used for parade or walking out dress.
+An example of a high quality brite bullion cord shoulderboard, typically used for parade or more formal walking out or service dress uniforms.

 (Ron Richter collection)